 Layer 2: Mood Lighting

 You’ve taken care of business, now let’s get serious about creating mood.
 Bathtubbers use their bathrooms as a quiet oasis in their home.
 Installing dimmers for your vanity lights and recessed lighting can be a quick way to change the mood.

 If you want to go further, add in some hidden accent lights on dimmers.
 Think about indirect light, the light whose source you cannot see.
-Tuck away some LED strips under the cabinet, behind the vanity, even in the grout line!
+Tuck away some LED strips under the cabinet, behind the vanity, and even in the grout line!
 Using LED strips this way provides atmospheric lighting that transforms your bathroom into a relaxing sanctuary.

 It can be fun to consider mood when choosing your vanity lighting—you don’t have to consider only so-called vanity lights!
 Not at all.
-Consider sconces designed for other applications, or even pendant lights can be beautiful and create an airy romantic environment.
+Consider sconces designed for other applications, or even pendant lights can be beautiful and create an airy, romantic environment.
 When you choose lights for your bathroom that were designed for other applications, pay attention to their ratings for wet locations to install them in a safe spot.

 Layer 3: Statement Lighting

 Go for some personality in your bathroom!
-Pick a statement fixture; something that’s more about the stylish, the pretty, the “wow factor.”
+Pick a statement fixture, something that’s more about the stylish, the pretty, the “wow factor.”

 Again, you can choose a fixture designed for any room.
 There are so many options designed for dining rooms that are stunning in bathrooms.
-You can go traditional crystal chandelier, mid-century sculptural, contemporary sleek—the options are endless.
+You can go traditional crystal chandelier, mid-century sculptural, or contemporary sleek—the options are endless.

 I love these from Sonneman.
 They are non-traditional but definitely appropriate for a bathroom that is bubble bath focused!

-Read about my specific recommendations for some of the best recessed lights, vanity lights and statement chandeliers.
+Read about my specific recommendations for some of the best recessed lights, vanity lights, and statement chandeliers.